zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Action:**

   * This message is repeated each `<n>` seconds.
-After the succesfull attempt the message `ZWES1601I` is displayed and no action is required.
+After a succesfull attempt, the message `ZWES1601I` is displayed and no action is required.
-  * If there is no message `ZWES1601I` and this message is `ZWES1606W Failed to get JWK. rc=failed to init HTTP request (9), rsn=TLS error (17).
-Retry in 10 seconds`, consider following:
+  * If message `ZWES1601I` does not appear, but rather the message `ZWES1606W Failed to get JWK. rc=failed to init HTTP request (9), rsn=TLS error (17).
+Retry in 10 seconds`, consider the following:
-    * TLSv1.3 recommends encryption `ChaCha20-Poly1305`, but this might be restricted by `ICSF FIPS 140-2` policy.
+    * TLSv1.3 recommends encryption `ChaCha20-Poly1305`.
+However, this encryption may be restricted by the `ICSF FIPS 140-2` policy.
 When ZSS requests `ChaCha20-Poly1305`, such request will fail.
-    * Following change to `zowe.yaml` will use TLSv1.2 to avoid the problem with `ChaCha20-Poly1305`:
+    * Modify the `zowe.yaml` to use TLSv1.2 to avoid the problem with `ChaCha20-Poly1305`:
 ```
 zowe:
   network: